 Though I’ve mostly use Instagram to post photosfrommydailylife (you can find me under ‘thelingerieaddict’), there are quite a few people taking advantage of its more artistic purposes.
 Here are 4 of my favorite accounts–

 A lot of news went down in the lingerie industry this week.
 Here are a few of the highlights –

-KnickersBlog goes on hiatus.
+KnickersBlog goes on hiatus [Editor's Note: As of December 2014, this site appears to be defunct].
 KnickersBlog was one of the very first lingerie blogs I discovered all those years ago, and they were also one of my inspirations for starting my own blog.
 While I’m sad to see them leave the blogosphere, I can’t wait to see what Knickers is like when they return.

 La Perla tells us how to choose the perfect slip.
 I love it when lingerie gets coverage in mainstream media, so I was delighted to see this article on the Wall Street Journal (online version) this week.
 In it, La Perla’s North American CEO gives several tips for picking a summer slip.

 Fashionising writes an open letter to Victoria’s Secret.
 Victoria’s Secret…most people either love them or hate them.
 While I fall somewhere in the middle (yay for exposing women to lingerie! boo for selling such poorly made products!), I can’t deny any of the critiques Fashionising makes about the way Victoria’s Secret markets itself.
 Sooo worth reading.

 Candice Boucher causes a scandal at Cannes Film Festival.
 In a sheer lace dress that was perhaps better suited to the catwalk than the red carpet, model Candice Boucher sets tongues wagging.
 Even though her fashion choice was universally panned by critics, I have to say…I rather like it.